NoroffFEU/development-platforms/svelte-case-study.md

 - Easy to learn
   - Svelte has a simple and intuitive syntax, making it easy to learn and use, even for developers new to web development.

 When a component is added to the DOM, Svelte sets up the reactive values for that component and starts observing changes to them.
 When the component is removed from the DOM, Svelte stops observing those values and cleans up any associated resources.
+This frees up more resources compared to other frameworks.

 Svelte uses a system of reactive statements, such as `{#if}` blocks, that can conditionally render or destroy a component based on its reactive values.
 For example, if a component has a reactive value `visible` that determines whether it should be displayed or not, you could use an `{#if}` block to conditionally render the component like so: